Age Suggestion

 No

-Galangal may be introduced into meals as soon as baby is ready to start solids, which is generally around 6 months of age.
+Galangal may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Galangal is the common name for a sprawling family of plants from Southeast Asia cultivated for its edible flowers, leaves, and knobby underground stems called rhizomes.
-The rhizomes can be eaten fresh, frozen, dehydrated, or ground into powder.
+The rhizomes can be fresh, frozen, dehydrated, or ground into powder.
 Galangal and ginger share a plant family, and while they look similar, there are differences in flavor.
-For example, one variety called lesser galangal, kencur, and shajiang has tan skin, creamy flesh, and a peppery, piney flavor.
+One variety called lesser galangal, kencur, and shajiang has tan skin, creamy flesh, and a peppery, piney flavor.
 A larger variety called greater galangal, kha, laos, and lengkuas has pink-tinged skin and flesh with a lemony taste.
-There are even plants called galangal from different species, like fingerroot (also called krachai and temu kunci), which has a zestier bite.

 No, galangal is not a common allergen, though it can occasionally provoke an allergic-type rash if it touches the skin.
 Individuals with very sensitive skin or a history of developing contact rashes may want to wear gloves when preparing galangal.
 If a rash does develop, wash the affected area with soap and water.